 Overall, the only reason to watch this is to see the goofball plot unfold for yourself.
 I did find some of it amusing, though cannibalistic homeless men and their apparition-like family did wear out it’s welcome rather quickly.
 The dialog and acting are awful, the editing barely coherent at times and even the kills are lamely choreographed and amount to some fake blood thrown around.
 Hard to believe that Don Jones made five other movies besides this one.
 Only if you’re really curious.

-2 spectral ghost children…and it only gets THAT cause I found some of this dreck amusing.
+Rated 2 (out of 4) spectral ghost children…and it only gets THAT cause I found some of this dreck amusing.